 If your fusion protein is particularly sensitive to degradation or to loss of activity, you can try reducing the immobilization time or decreasing the immobilization temperature.
 If you immobilize at 4°C we recommend overnight incubation.
 Addition of a standard EDTA-free protease inhibitor cocktail, although not generally necessary for the SNAP-tag itself, may also help.

 The activity of the SNAP-tag may have been partially or completely lost.
 This may be due to extended storage of non-reacted SNAP-tag fusion proteins at 4°C or above.
-The sensitivity of the SNAP-tag to inactivation is decreased if a reducing agent such as 1 mM DTT is added.
+The sensitivity of the SNAP-tag to inactivation is decreased by addition of a reducing reagent such as 1 mM DTT.

-If the activity of the SNAP-tag is affected, we recommend analyzing a small fraction of it on a PAGE gel using SNAP-Vista to confirm that the SNAP-tag is active.
+If the activity of the SNAP-tag is affected, we recommend analyzing a small fraction of it on a PAGE gel using SNAP-Vista Green (NEB #S9147) to confirm that the SNAP-tag is active.

-If you encounter problems with the activity we recommend thawing another sample of your protein or reexpressing and repurifying the SNAP-tag fusion protein following the advice given in the SNAP-tag plasmid instructions.
+If you encounter problems with the activity we recommend thawing another sample of your protein or reexpressing and repurifying the SNAPtag fusion protein following the advice given in the SNAP-tag plasmid instructions.